Skip to content

 To substitute dependencies on targets such as views in a web application you can override dependencies with new ones on the fly.

-with container.override.service(WeatherService, new=test_weather_service):
+with container.override.injectable(WeatherService, new=test_weather_service):

 response = client.get("/weather/forecast")